 |

-If you desire to enhance your community, the Kiwanis
+If you desire to enhance your community, Kiwanis may be just the organization for which you are searching.

 What do we do?